FINANCIAL PROFESSIONALS ONLY

 Wide Breadth of Undervaluation Across the Small-Cap Asset Class

-The disparity in sector valuations in small-cap relative to large-cap is notable and further reflects the idea that the market is defensive and that a potential recession has been mostly priced in within small-cap.
+The disparity in sector valuations in small-cap relative to large-cap is notable and further reflects the idea that the market is defensive.

 Small-Cap Market Outlook